Kriechi/DuetRRF-timelapse/README.md

   * Webcam that returns snapshot pictures (still image) via an URL
     - mjpg-streamer or similiar: `http://127.0.0.1:8080/?action=snapshot`
   * Slicer that can insert custom G-code for every new layer
+    - for Cura you can use the `TimelapseLayerChange.py` post-processing script.
+Enable it in the post-processing GUI window, after restarting Cura and copying it into:
+      - Linux: `~/.local/share/cura/3.4/scripts`
+      - macOS: `~/Library/Application Support/cura/3.4/scripts`
+      - Windows: `C:\Users\<username>\AppData\Roaming\cura\3.4\scripts`

 ## Usage
 ```